-Changes to the Charge: None
+Changes to the Charge: Added wording to specifically include DEI

 List Major Activities and Objectives Accomplished During the Last Year:

 - 1. Represented State agencies and where applicable Provinces and Territories in CITES meetings (see Work Group activities below). - 2.
 Supported the 41 states participating in Southern Wings through advancing new projects, developing new avenues for participation, developing SWAP full life-cycle conservation templates and tools, and conducting two webinars. - 3.
 Participated in the 2022 IUCN US National Committee Annual Meeting. - 4.
 Worked with international partners to strategize for the CITES CoP and Animals Committee - 5.
 Provided state agency comments to the US State Department on UN Environment Assembly resolutions on biodiversity and health and animal welfare and sustainable development.